tiago-eusebio-dev/reverse-proxy-arr-vs-yarp/README.md

 # Reverse Proxy: ARR vs YARP

-This document resumes the information obtained on an research about using ARR or YARP as reverse proxies.
+This document resumes the information obtained on a research about using ARR or YARP as reverse proxies.

 The initial goal is to route incoming client requests to one of multiple web servers using one of several routing rules.